6 Types of Basic Emotions and Their Effect on Human Behavior

 How we respond to stimuli determines our daily experiences and overall quality of life.
-These responses are emotions that lead to various choices or actions.
+These responses are emotions that influence our actions, behavior, and decision-making.

 Researchers have long been curious about why human beings react the way they do to stimuli.
 In the process, various theories about emotional psychology have emerged.
 Understanding what basic emotions are is essential for improving one’s reactions and perceptions.